Markets react to Trump-Kim summit; AT&T ruling; Brexit votes

 European markets posted small gains in early trading.
 Most Asian markets closed higher, while South Korea's KOSPI index dipped by 0.1%.

-Nearly five hours of unprecedented and surreal talks between Trump and Kim culminated with fulsome declarations of a new friendship but just vague pledges of nuclear disarmament.
+Nearly five hours of unprecedented and surreal talks between Trump and Kim culminated with declarations of a new friendship but just vague pledges of nuclear disarmament.

 On Monday, the Dow Jones industrial average, S&P 500 and Nasdaq closed with small gains.